Air of Authority - A History of RAF Organisation

 29 Oct 1945: Inspector-General of the RAF

-Born at Peshawar in India, he attended Clifton School before entering the Royal Military College at Sandhurst.
+Born at Peshawar in India, he attended Clifton School (1905-1909) before entering the Royal Military Academy at Woolwich in 1909.
 He qualified for his RAeC Certificate 756 on 26 March 1914.

 In August 1939, The Times announced that he was to take over as AOC-in-C in India, but but events three days later obviously altered these plans and he was soon heading across the Channel to take command of all RAF units in France.
 However, he found his post as AOC-in-C BAFF, difficult owning to the French refusing to authorize operations from France for fear of ‘antagonising’ the Germans.

 In 1946 he became caught up in demobilization problems in the Far East which led to near riots and some mutinies.
 He personally became involved in attempting to pacify personnel at RAF Drigh Road in Karachi without success.
-From his retirement until he died, he was the Gentleman Usher to the Sword of State.
+From August 1952 until he died, he was the Gentleman Usher to the Sword of State.

 Back to J Barraclough J Barraclough [Top of Page] F O Barrett Forward to F O Barrett